frankstepanski/js-fullstack-course/05-Git/5-team-workflow.md

 Modern software development is a team sport.
 Whether you're building a website, mobile app, or backend API, real engineering teams rely on Git and GitHub every single day to keep their work organized, safe, and collaborative.

-Once you move beyond the basics, skills like viewing history, undoing mistakes, branching, merging, and opening pull requests become essential — not just "nice to know," but how real teams stay productive without breaking each other’s work.
+The basics of Git are knowing how to add, commit, and push changes, undo added files or commits, and copy projects using fork and clone.
+Once you move beyond these fundamentals, skills like **branching**, **merging**, and **opening pull requests** become essential for working on real teams without breaking each other’s work.

 Imagine a team working on the same project: